zzsun777/cpp_multithreaded_order_matching_engine/README.md

 ===========================================================================

-**Limit orders and order matching engines :** For limit orders please see : https://en.wikipedia.org/wiki/Order_%28exchange%29#Limit_order
+**2. Limit orders and order matching engines :** For limit orders please see : https://en.wikipedia.org/wiki/Order_%28exchange%29#Limit_order

 Basically a limit order is an order which you specify a maximum price for the security you want to buy.
 As for the terminology a limit order to buy is called a "bid" and a limit order to sell is called an "ask".